alephlm/lake-map/README.md

 ___
 ### Running Tests:
-- to run unit tests use the command "dotnet test"
+- to run unit tests use the command `dotnet test`